Etikoppaka products are famous for their Natural colors so these products are completely Eco friendly and Child safe.

 The raw material derived from different parts of various trees or plants is powdered and boiled to form a thick solution till it starts producing lather.
 The concentrates are then filtered.

-The colours and shades depend on various factors such as the temperature at which it is boiled, duration of boiling, quantities of water and raw material boiled.
+The colors and shades depend on various factors such as the temperature at which it is boiled, duration of boiling, quantities of water and raw material boiled.

 For instance, to prepare a concentrate of red or orange, one kg seeds of Bixa orenella are mixed with two liters of water and boiled on a small domestic stove for twenty to thirty minutes.

 The concentrate is cooled and filtered to mix with lacquer.
-However, some colours have complex and systematic processes of preparing the concentrate.
+However, some colors have complex and systematic processes of preparing the concentrate.

 The commonly used natural dyes are mostly prepared from local resources.
 Locally available leaf, bark, seeds, flowers, and skin of fruits are used in preparation of the dyes.
 Some artisans also procure from Chennai and Bangalore.

-The following colours are obtained naturally from the materials mentioned below:
+The following colors are obtained naturally from the materials mentioned below:

 Anar – yellow

 Kattha – Brown

 Kasim – Black